 Researchers estimate that there are between 4-6 million children in U.S. public schools who have at least one family member who is undocumented, and the majority of these children are U.S. citizens themselves.
 These families are known as "mixed-status" families.
 Learn more about the unique challenges and concerns for these families from the resources below, as well as the strengths and achievements that educators are seeing their immigrant students and families demonstrate during uncertain times.

 As news reports about immigration continue to dominate the headlines, schools and individual educators can play an important role in helping to inform and support immigrant students and families during uncertain times.

-English language learners can face a number of difficult situations, such as moving to a new country, trying to fit into a new school, and learning a different language.
+Immigrant students can face a number of difficult situations as they acclimate to a new culture.
 They may also be learning a new language and have significant family responsibilites or experience with trauma.
 These resources provide guidance on how to help address some of these needs as well as draw on student strengths and resilience.